 - Board Self-Assessment Evaluation Questionnaire.

-- A consolidated document is also provided here.
+A consolidated Code of Practice for the Governance of State Bodies 2016 is provided here.
 It contains the main Code and the 4 more detailed documents in a single pdf document, which may provide ease of reference.

 For commercial State bodies the oversight agreement between the relevant Minister/parent Department and the State body is the Shareholder Expectation Letter.
 A model Shareholder Expectation Letter is included for information: Model Shareholder Expectation Letter.